 How to Find Insanely Cheap Flights

-It all started with a few insanely cheap flights.
-Honestly- we were sitting at the office one day and saw a fare that we couldn’t refuse, and before you know it, we were packing our bags to head to Cuba for 4 days.
-Has that ever happened to you?
-Yes?
+Honestly – we were sitting at the office one day and saw a fare we couldn’t refuse, and before you know it, we were packing our bags to head to Cuba for 4 days.

 Nothing makes us happier than seeing people add travel to their bucket list.
 Travel can be the most enriching, soul-soothing, confidence-building experience you can give yourself.

-So, if you’ve decided to pull your list together, and are going to add more countries to your list.
-Or you’ve decided to go back to the place that you fell in love with, and can’t wait to return.
+So, if you’ve decided to pull your list together and add more countries to visit—or you’ve decided to go back to the place you fell in love with—what do you think the number one issue most people run into when planning to travel more?

-It’s not knowing how to find cheap flights to their destination.
+You guessed it: Not knowing how to find cheap flights to their destination.

-Knowing how to find insanely cheap flights is one of those easy to learn things that can open up so many different possibilities.
+Let’s be real – airfares tend to use up most of our vacation budgets these days, but they don’t have to.
+Knowing how to find insanely cheap flights is one of those easy-to-learn skills that can open up so many possibilities.

-- Toronto to Paris for less than $250 return
+- Toronto to Paris for less than $300 return

 - Buffalo to Miami for less than $100 return